vuejs/awesome-vue/README.md

  - [vue-animejs](https://github.com/BenAHammond/vue-anime) Simple `anime.js` directives for Vue.
  - [Eagle.js](https://github.com/zulko/eagle.js/) Eagle.js is a web-based slideshow framework for Vue.js.
  - [vue-pose](https://github.com/Popmotion/popmotion/tree/master/packages/vue-pose) Pose for Vue is a declarative motion system that combines the simplicity of CSS transitions with the power and flexibility of JavaScript.
+ - [vue-slide-up-down-component](https://github.com/k-okina/vue-slide-up-down-component) It is a simple interface but realizes very flexible and powerful slide animation, for Vue!

 ### Meta Tags